 Much like everyone else in the 310 area code who calls themselves a writer, I’m no stranger to Final Draft (or Scrivener, or Causality, or Celtx, or Scripped etc.) but I’ve also written plenty of scripts on Excel spreadsheets, which is pretty common in Anime and Videogame writing.
 If the story is good and the writing is strong, the software shouldn’t matter.

-I am a proud member of the WGAw and, much like everyone else in the 310 area code who calls himself a writer, I’m no stranger to Final Draft (or Scrivener, or Celtx, or Scripped for that matter.)
-I have done my share of rewriting, script doctoring and even ghost-writing, sometimes for good money, but seemingly never for on-screen credit.
-I’m also a regular semi-finalist in some of my favorite screenplay competition such as the Austin Film Festival & Screenplay competition and (obviously) The Canadian International Film Festival.
+I have also done my share of rewriting, script doctoring, and even ghostwriting, sometimes for good money, but too rarely for on-screen credit.
+I’m also a regular semi-finalist in some of your favorite screenplay competitions such as the Austin Film Festival & Screenplay Competition, The Page competition, and all the others.

 - I just completed the 1st draft of my next feature comedy.
 It is now sitting in the (virtual) drawer so I can look at it with fresh eyes in a few weeks when I start on the 2nd draft.

 - I also finished the final polish on a PILOT for a single-camera style half-hour comedy.
 I wonder who might want to read THAT now?
 We shall see.

 UPDATE: My rock-and-roll Comedy feature screenplay “ROCK HARD, BIG DICK’S” has scooped up another “finalist” mention, this time in the screenwriting competition sponsored by the Canadian International Film Festival… I’ll take it.
 Thank-you Canada!